sirocco-gallery/refraktor/README.md

 Refraktor is a general-purpose Chrome extension that discovers the [WebMCP](https://github.com/webmachinelearning/webmcp) tools a page registers and lets you drive them from a Gemini-powered chat in the side panel.
-Point it at any WebMCP-enabled site; it reads whatever tools that page exposes — nothing here is hard-coded to one site.
+Point it at any WebMCP-enabled site; it reads whatever tools that page exposes.
+There is nothing hard-coded to one site.

 [Refraktor](https://chromewebstore.google.com/detail/refraktor/nkafbaaanaamfjdljndmieichdgkhgii) is available via the Chrome Web Store.